muhammadmanwar/cheaphone/Cheaphone_V1_Plan.md

 ### 3. Set Up Display

-- Use`LCD-show` (I used this repo <https://github.com/goodtft/LCD-show>), follow the steps in the repo for the screen that matches your screen. if your screen isn't listed, please add your setup instructions to this step
+- Use`LCD-show` (I used this repo <https://github.com/goodtft/LCD-show>), follow the steps in the repo for the screen that matches your screen. if your screen isn't listed, please add your setup instructions to this step.
+- Once the required drivers are installed, connect your screen and restart the device.

 ### 4. Install Audio Support